CiscoDevNet/terraform-provider-ndfc/docs/resources/rest_api.md

 page_title: "ndfc_rest_api Resource - terraform-provider-ndfc"
 subcategory: ""
 description: |-
-  Resource to execute any REST API on NDFC. url - specify the API and method to specify the HTTP method to be used for CRUD operations.payload - specify the payload for the create and update operations.update_url - specify the URL for the update operation.
+  Resource to execute any REST API on NDFC.
+Note: url fields are pre-fixed with the NDFC base URL which also includes <base_url>/appcenter/cisco/ndfc/api/v1/.
+Hence always use urls relative to above base URL. url - specify the API and method to specify the HTTP method to be used for CRUD operations.payload - specify the payload for the create and update operations.update_url - specify the URL for the update operation.
 Text/Template supportedupdate_method - specify the HTTP method for the update operation.update_payload - specify the payload for the update operation.
 Text/Template supporteddelete_url - specify the URL for the delete operations.
 Text/Template supporteddelete_method - specify the HTTP method for the delete operation.delete_payload - specify the payload for the delete operation.
 Text/Template supporteddelete_parameters - specify the query parameters for the delete operation.stateful - control the execution of the plan:If set to true, the plan will be executed only if there is a change in the config.If set to false, the plan will be executed every time.
 ---

 # ndfc_rest_api (Resource)

 Resource to execute any REST API on NDFC.
+Note: `url` fields are pre-fixed with the NDFC base URL which also includes `<base_url>/appcenter/cisco/ndfc/api/v1/`.
+Hence always use urls relative to above base URL.
 -  `url` - specify the API and `method` to specify the HTTP method to be used for CRUD operations.
 -  `payload` - specify the payload for the create and update operations.
 -  `update_url` - specify the URL for the update operation.
 Text/Template supported